tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_markdown.md

 <p class="note">This is a note.</p>
 ```

-Kramdown also lets you use Markdown inside of HTML elements (which is usually not allowed).
-If you add `markdown="span" or markdown="block"` attribute to an element, the content will be processed as either an inline span or a block div element.
+kramdown also lets you use Markdown inside of HTML elements (which is usually not allowed).
+If you add `markdown="span"` or `markdown="block"` attribute to an element, the content will be processed as either an inline `span` or a block `div` element.
 See [Syntax](https://kramdown.gettalong.org/syntax.html) in the kramdown documentation for more details.

 ## What about reStructuredText and Asciidoc? {#rst_and_asciidoc}

-If you're using lightweight markup, you might be interested in exploring [reStructured Text (rST)](http://docutils.sourceforge.net/reStructuredText.html) or Asciidoc. reStructuredText is similar to Markdown, in that it offers lightweight wiki-like syntax for more complex HTML.
+If you're using lightweight markup, you might be interested in exploring [reStructured Text (rST)](http://docutils.sourceforge.net/reStructuredText.html) or [Asciidoc](http://asciidoc.org/). reStructuredText is similar to Markdown, in that it offers lightweight wiki-like syntax for more complex HTML.
 However, reStructuredText is more semantically rich than Markdown (for example, there's syntax for notes or warnings, and for Python classes).

-reStructuredText can be extended, doesn't have a dozen Markdown flavors, and gives you more features specific to writing technical documentation, such as cross-references.
+reStructuredText can be extended, follows a standard (rather than having many variants), and gives you more features specific to writing technical documentation, such as cross-references.
 See [reStructuredText vs Markdown for documentation](http://zverovich.net/2016/06/16/reStructuredText-vs-markdown.html) for a more detailed comparison.
 If you're using [Sphinx](http://www.sphinx-doc.org/en/stable/), you'll want to use reStructuredText.

 [Asciidoc](http://asciidoc.org/) also offers more semantic richness and standardization.
 Asciidoc provides syntax for tables, footnotes, cross-references, videos, and more.
 In fact, Asciidoc "was initially designed as a plain-text alternative to the DocBook XML schema" ([asciidoc-vs-markdown.adoc](https://github.com/asciidoctor/asciidoctor.org/blob/master/docs/_includes/asciidoc-vs-markdown.adoc)).
 As with rST, you don't have the variety of flavors with Markdown, so you can process it more consistently.
 [Asciidoctor](http://asciidoctor.org/) is one static site generator that uses Asciidoc as the syntax.
 Both reStructuredText and Asciidoc (and other syntaxes) are [supported on GitHub](https://github.com/github/markup#markups).